-AKA: Vermont Square Carnegie Library, Los Angeles
+AKA: Vermont Square Carnegie Library, Los Angeles, CA

 Structure Type: built works - social and civic buildings - libraries